New Song Book – Only for the 144,000?

 So what does it all mean?
 It appears that at one time the “New Song Committee” was saying that the New Song book was “only for the 144,000”.
 This seems to be in line with Ahn Sahng-Hong’s own teachings on the 144,000.
 Later, I guess it was changed to be for everyone?
 We have already seen that changes in the official WMSCOG literature are not unheard of, so it would come as no surprise if the teaching on the 144,000 has changed as well.
 That seems to be the case.

 In 1990, WMSCOG General Pastor Joo Cheol Kim, in a book titled, “My Sheep Listen to My Voice” wrote:

-The statements above clearly imply that only 144,000 people will receive salvation and go to heaven (just like Ahn Sahng-Hong seems to have taught).
+The statements above clearly communicate that only 144,000 people will receive salvation and go to heaven (just like Ahn Sahng Hong seems to have taught).
 However, these statements are in stark contrast to statements by Joo Cheol Kim in later writings.
 In 2009, in a book titled “Mother’s Wish,” Kim writes:

 Later in 2010 in a book titled, “Boast About God” Kim writes:

 This is a blessing given not only to the 144,000 but also to all who keep the new covenant.
 The Bible says that there is a great multitude that no one can count and that all people around the world will stream to Zion in order to learn the ways of God…if we stay silent without doing the work, we cannot save the world.

 After reading the WMSCOG literature, it appears that the teaching on the 144,000 went from 144,000 chosen from the innumerable “sands of the sea” “who will receive the glory of salvation on this earth in the last days” to 144,000 plus the innumerable “great multitude”.
 Why has this change occurred?
 I’m interested to hear what WMSCOG members have to say about this and the 144,000.
 What were you taught?
 Comment in the forum or below if you have something you would like to share.